Deborah Brevoort: Teaching

-Brevoort is a popular teacher of playwriting, musical theatre and opera.
-She taught for many years in Columbia University MFA Playwriting program from 2004-2024 and Goddard College's MFA in Creative Writing from 2004-2021.
-She continues to teach in the NYU Graduate Musical Theatre Writing Program where she has been teaching since 1998.
+Brevoort is a teacher of playwriting, musical theatre and opera.
+She taught in the Columbia University MFA Playwriting program from 2004 to 2024 and Goddard College's MFA in Creative Writing from 2004 to 2021.
+She continues to teach in the NYU Graduate Musical Theatre Writing Program, where she has been teaching since 1998.

 Brevoort also works in the opera and musical theatre fields as an educator.
-She served as an artistic mentor to the NBO Musical Theatre festival in Nairobi, Kenya, founded by Eric Wainaina to create new musicals written by Kenyan composers and writers from 2018-2021.
-She served as the Librettist Mentor for the Washington National Opera's "American Opera Initiative" at the Kennedy Center from 2024-25 and 2026-27.
+She served as an artistic mentor to the NBO Musical Theatre festival in Nairobi, Kenya, founded by Eric Wainaina to create new musicals written by Kenyan composers and writers from 2018 to 2021.
+She served as the Librettist Mentor for the Washington National Opera's "American Opera Initiative" at the Kennedy Center from 2024 to 2025 and 2026–27.
 She is also the Librettist Mentor for the Seattle Opera's Creation Lab. and the American Lyric Theater's Composer Librettist Development Program In 2024, she was appointed a Fulbright Specialist in theatre, musical theatre and opera by the US State Department.